Cistus tea drinkers may suffer fewer mosquito and tick bites and help their bodies deal with retroviruses.

 Recent scientific studies have shown that Cistus leaf extracts have powerful antibacterial, antiviral, and biofilm-breaking qualities.
 The plant has shown anti-fungal activity against Candida albicans, Candida krusei, Candida glabrata, and Aspergillus fumigatus.

 In Europe, Cistus is widely used to fight germs, viruses, and fungi.
 It’s used externally to cleanse the skin and ameliorates eczema, acne, and psoriasis.
 You can create your very own powerful antidandruff shampoo by washing your hair with a large batch of the herbal tea.
-The tea also works well for oral cavity hygiene.
-You can use this tea as a mouthwash.
+The tea also works well for oral cavity hygiene and can be used as a mouthwash.
 Its biofilm-busting activities significantly reduce oral bacteria and leave your mouth feeling clean.

 Drink Your Healthy Herbal Tea!